JurgenR/aioslsk/docs/source/MESSAGES.rst

    2. **string**: username

-.. _PrivateRoomRemoveOperator:
+.. _PrivateRoomRevokeOperator:

-PrivateRoomRemoveOperator (Code 144)
+PrivateRoomRevokeOperator (Code 144)
 ------------------------------------

 Revoke operator privileges from a member in a private room.
 This message will also be received by all other members in the room (irrelevant of if they are online or not).